anhdau185/react-course-wk1-stopwatch/README.md

 `yarn build` to build the production version of the app to the `build` folder.

-App is ready to be deployed!
+App is now ready to be deployed to your hosting platform!

-## Link to production app
+## Production app

-TBD.
+Check the app out at: https://react-course-wk1-stopwatch.netlify.app